Lavatz/CPP-Program/README.md

   The project was to create a object-oriented programming (OOP) application that met the given requirements, followed the given best practice for coding style, and included in-line comments so the code was organized and changes could easily be made by another person.

-  The application was to be created to help highschool students about fiscal responsibility and show users how their investments would grow over time  with compound interest.
+  The application was to be created to help high school students about fiscal responsibility and show users how their investments would grow over time with compound interest.

 #What did you do particularly well?